libp2p/hydra-booster/README.md

 * Peer IDs of Hydra heads are balanced in the DHT.
 When running multiple Hydras it's necessary to designate one of the Hydras to be the "idgen server" and the rest to be "idgen clients" so that all Peer IDs in the Hydra swarm are balanced.
 Use the `-idgen-addr` flag or `HYDRA_IDGEN_ADDR` environment variable to ensure all Peer IDs in the Hydra swarm are balanced perfectly.
 * A datastore is shared by all Hydra heads but not by all Hydras.
 Use the `-db` flag or `HYDRA_DB` environment variable to specify a PostgreSQL database connection string that can be shared by all Hydras in the swarm.
+* When sharing a datastore between multiple _Hydras_ ensure only one Hydra in the swarm is performing GC on provider records by using the `-disable-prov-gc` flag or `HYDRA_DISABLE_PROV_GC` environment variable.

 ## Developers